psexton/MockObject/README.md

 Licensing
 ---------

-Licensed under the [BSD 2-Clause license](http://opensource.org/licenses/BSD-2-Clause).
+Licensed under the [BSD license](http://opensource.org/licenses/BSD-2-Clause).
 See the LICENSE file in this directory.

+Last Updated:
+Paul Sexton
+2013-08-05